ChaseBowen620/listening-history-quiz/DEPLOYMENT.md

 Render provides free HTTPS URLs and is perfect for Flask apps.

+**⚠️ Important:** Spotify doesn't allow callback URLs to contain the brand name "spotify".
+Make sure your service name (and thus URL) doesn't include "spotify" in it.
+For example, use `listening-history-quiz` instead of `spotify-quiz-app`.

 ### Steps:

 1. **Sign up at [render.com](https://render.com)** (free tier available)